-Marijuana For Alcohol Withdrawal
+Why Marijuana Might Help With Alcohol Withdrawal

 There is a long history of people using marijuana, which contains varying levels of CBD depending on the strain, to combat alcohol withdrawal.
 Some people have even successfully “switched” to marijuana from alcohol for long-term use.

 Due to biochemical individuality, this form of harm reduction may work especially well for some people.
 I am sure that marijuana has saved lives from alcoholic destruction and liver disease.

 I’m a fan of harm reduction – and I’m not opposed in principle to marijuana use.

 However, there are a number of reasons that CBD oil may be safer and more suitable for the vast majority of alcohol-dependent people wishing to repair their bodies and brains:

 - THC, the main psychoactive compound in marijuana, alters neurotransmission more drastically than CBD